 AMST:1080 American Political Humor 3 s.h.

-How political humor reflects and influences American attitudes regarding government institutions, elected officials, the democratic process; how humor works; examples from Revolutionary War present and from varied media, including cartoons, fiction, film, television, the Internet.
+How political humor reflects and influences American attitudes regarding government institutions, elected officials, the democratic process; how humor works; examples from Revolutionary War present and from varied media, including cartoons, fiction, film, television, internet.

 AMST:1154 Food in America 3 s.h.

 Cultural significance of production, distribution, and consumption of food in the United States.
 GE: Values and Culture.